wlieberman/rancher-federal-fleet-demo/README.md

 # rancher-federal-fleet-demo

 ## A demo of Fleet managing apps in multiple clusters via Rancher
-**For experienced users, please scroll to the bottom for the TL;DR instructions.**

-The instructions directly below are intended for newer users starting out with Fleet.
+## TL;DR Instructions (for experienced Rancher admins)
+- Fork this repo
+- Create a Fleet git repo pointing to your forked version of this repo
+- Target it to multiple clusters
+- Watch the magic happen
+- Make changes in this repo and watch the rolling deployments

 ## Getting started
+The instructions below are intended for newer users starting out with Fleet.

 Pre-requisites:
 - A working Rancher 2.6 cluster
 - A forked version of this repository